Korean Canadians: Toronto

-In Coquitlam and Vancouver
+Greater Vancouver

-Korean communities in both Vancouver and Coquitlam are not officially designated as Koreatown, however their abundant population business districts do represent a developing Korean community.
-British Columbia and Vancouver represent the second largest Korean community in Canada with 53,770, 49,880 of those living in Vancouver and the surrounding area.
-The Korean community in Vancouver is located between Nicola and Denman Street and consists of numerous Korean restaurants as well as other businesses.
-Recently several residents have been promoting the Vancouver Community arguing that it should be called Koreatown and officially designated as such.
+Korean communities in Greater Vancouver are not officially designated as Koreatowns, although the name has been used by business districts with a high number of Korean businesses.
+British Columbia has the second largest Korean community in Canada with 53,770 residents, 49,880 of whom live in Greater Vancouver.
+The Korean community in Vancouver is located between Nicola and Denman Street and consists of numerous Korean restaurants and other businesses.
+Several residents have advocated the area be officially designated as Koreatown.

-In addition to the community in Vancouver proper, the city of Coquitlam also fosters a growing Korean community.
-As of 2011 the population of Koreans in Coquitlam was approximately 7,900, therefore does not service the same populations as Vancouver or Toronto.
-However the community at North Road and Lougheed Highway does consist of many Korean fried chicken houses, large grocery stores, and other small salons, most of which have large amounts of Korean signage.
+The city of Coquitlam also has a significant Korean community.
+As of 2011 the population of Koreans in Coquitlam was approximately 7,900.
+The business district at North Road and Lougheed Highway consists of many Korean restaurants, grocery chains, salons, and other businesses, most of which have Korean signage.

 Demographics

 2007 figures from the South Korean Ministry of Foreign Affairs and Trade showed 86,084 Canadian citizens, 72,077 permanent residents, 20,738 people on student visas, and 19,271 other temporary residents.
 The Canada 2001 Census recorded 101,715 Canadians of Korean descent, but Korean community leaders and media organisations suspected that it undercounted the population, especially mobile short-term residents such as English as a Foreign Language students.
 According to the Canada 1996 Census, 53.6% of Korean immigrants to Canada had attended a four-year tertiary institution, as compared to 23% of the general population.
 However, because their qualifications and technical certifications are often not recognised by Canadian employers, Korean immigrants often take jobs not commensurate with their education; 40% worked in family-owned businesses, and their average personal income is only 67% that of the average Canadian resident.